petecorreia/petecorreia/app/about.md

 This passion has driven me to learn and work in different disciplines like branding, UX and UI design, and front-end development.
 Having an understanding of all that goes into crafting a product allows me to have a holistic approach to solving a problem.
 It also makes it easy to communicate with the various specialised teams.

+In terms of front-end development, I've worked extensively with bleeding edge **HTML5 and CSS3**.
+I've been a fervent supporter of using [Sass](http://sass-lang.com/) as a pre-processor.
+I've also been coding **Javascript for 6 years**, building my own frameworks and libraries and using popular ones like [Backbone.js](http://backbonejs.org/).
+With Thingful, I had to dive deeply into online mapping libraries like [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js.html) and [Leaflet.js](http://leafletjs.com/).
+I used [D3.js](http://d3js.org/) and [Raphael.js](http://raphaeljs.com/) for creating visualisations while working for the News platform team at SAPO.

 <hr>

 Still here?
 Here are a few facts as a bonus for reading this far: